 Also, of course, a project probably had some missteps along the way.
 Mistakes.
 Errors.
 Problems.
 Moreover, nobody’s going to be motivated to re-assemble for an event that could make people look bad.

 However, the lessons-learned event is important.
 We need to learn from our experiences.
 Make it a safe place.
 It’s about the process, not about the people.
 There’s rarely a decision that just a single person made anyway.
 The team shares in both glory and defeat.
-And afterwards, it should debrief for the benefit of future projects.
+And afterward, it should debrief for the benefit of future projects.
+With a little discipline here, the NPD process itself will self-improve over time.

 The previous twelve steps should help you to get a sense of where to start.
 You’ll probably see areas to improve your new product development process.
 To go deeper, Stage-Gate® International maintains a complete library of resources on the topic You can find these by clicking here.